atecon/PairPlot/README.md

 - `width`: scalar, Width of the canvas plot (default: 900).

 # Changelog

+* **v0.98 (April 2024)**
+	* Make width, height, fontsizes and pointsize a function of the number of variables for better readability in case of many variables.
+	* Set parameter `transparency per default to 90.
+	* Minor update of the sample script

 * **v0.97 (February 2024)**
 	* Error in case of CLI-mode if a plot is expected to appear on the screen (filename="display")